A-GHOSH-dev/DoubleSlash21Aspire/README.md

 ![image](https://user-images.githubusercontent.com/76211430/125184617-f7e7a280-e23c-11eb-94fb-8511fbc17ff5.png)
 <br />
-The main Screen Where the user is requested to login and sign up,using Firebase Aurthentication new users are added and existing Users are verified<br />
+The Main Screen Where the user is requested to login and sign up,using **Firebase Aurthentication new users are added and existing Users are verified all in realtime**<br />

 ![image](https://user-images.githubusercontent.com/76211430/125184661-34b39980-e23d-11eb-9ccf-d2b10f59712a.png)

 ![image](https://user-images.githubusercontent.com/76211430/125184666-3d0bd480-e23d-11eb-83c0-eb350b52219c.png)